edgamat/edgamat.github.io/_posts/2019/11/2019-11-10-Eliminating-Waste.md

 - Delays in getting features tested/deployed

 Each of these might not be significant by themselves.
-However when combined, they can provide a major hinderance to having the customer realize value from you work as soon as possible.
+However when combined, they can provide a major hinderance to having the customer realize value from your work.

 ### Handoffs